annapawlicka/clj-ev3dev/README.md

 /sys/class/msensor/sensor0/value0` is tedious.
 It’s much easier when you have a higher-level library to use.

-By running your application on your machine you benefit of a gazillion times faster CPU that can crunch those algorithms in no time.
+By running your application on your machine you benefit from a gazillion times faster CPU that can crunch those algorithms in no time.
 And you save EV3's battery too.